avolab/episystem-workshop/scChIC-seq_tutorial.md

 The `bam` file contains only reads falling in specific genomic regions, in order to reduce the file size.
 We have clustered single cells into three separate `bam` files, associated with one of three cell types: erythroblast, granulocytes, and B-cells.
 Your job is to explore which `bam` file is associated with which cell type by looking at cell-type specific regions in the genome browser.

+Download the `.bam`, `.bam.bai`, and `bigwig (.bw)` files onto your computer.

+Open the files using `IGV`, which should already be installed on your computer.

-Cell-type specific regions to look at:
+Cell-type specific regions to look at these four regions:

 ```
 chr7    114972165       116898716